metabase/metabase/docs/questions/sharing/visualizations/sankey.md

 - **Gray**: All edges are gray.
 Nodes retain their color.
 - **Source**: The source node determines the edge colors.
 The source node is the node to the left of an edge.
 - **Target**: The target node determines the edge colors.
 The target node is the node to the right of an edge.

-## Circular dependencies won't work

-If your sources point to targets that point back to the same source, Metabase won't be able to create a sankey chart.